-Heart health matters
+Heart health tips for seniors

 According to the Heart and Stroke Foundation heart disease and stroke claim the lives of more men and women in Canada than any other cause.
 In fact, over 1.3 million Canadians are living with heart disease.
 Although some risk for heart disease is inherited, there are many actions you can take to reduce your chances of developing this dangerous condition.